-As parents, we can often feel guilty when we take the time to do something for ourselves.
-Those natural nurturing feelings built into our DNA seem to be a constant concern for our family and those around us.
+As parents, we often feel guilty when we take the time to do something for ourselves.
+Those natural nurturing feelings built into our DNA constantly concern our family and those around us.
 When it decides against running our businesses, we have seen entrepreneurs, more often females, worry how everyone else will succeed if they devote their time to a business.
 Parent guilt sets in.

 Seeing so many others multitask gives us a roadmap for successfully approaching work responsibilities with family responsibilities.

 How to Overcome Parent Guilt

 Unlike having a traditional job where your kids won’t see you, you can typically run a network marketing or small business from home.
 This provides an excellent example for your kids about how a company runs and what goes into making it a success.
 We include our kids in just about everything we do.
 Whether joining us at an event, on a company trip, watching us make our notes for Facebook Lives, or taking a call, they are part of the process.